Having a dive computer will free you from having to worry about calculations of your nitrogen levels using complicated dive tables.

 Being able to monitor all the information you need on your wrist will give you the confidence to stop worrying and just enjoy the dive, and isn’t that what it’s all about?

 The big problem with trying to choose the best diving computer for you is there are so many of them with all kinds of features.

 So we tested and evaluated the 8 of the most popular models and narrowed them down to 3 to make your decision easy.

 Lets take look at the dive computers, then we’ll talk about how to find the best one for you.

 - Cressi Giotto Wrist Dive Computer

 - Oceanic Geo 2.0 Air/Nitrox Dive Computer Watch

 - Suunto ZOOP Wrist Unit Scuba Diving Computer

-Here is an overview of the dive computers with full reviews and our buying guide below.
+Here is a feature overview of the dive computers with full reviews and our buying guide below.

 Dive Computer Reviews